-In the event of inclement weather the YMCA will make the decision.
-Decisions for cancelling afternoon and evening classes will be determined at a later time that day.
+In the event of inclement weather, the YMCA will make the decision.
+Decisions for canceling afternoon and evening classes will be determined at a later time that day.
 Please call the YMCA (815)756-9577 for more information.
 An email will be sent regarding a closure to those signed up for Enews.
 Visit www.kishymca.org to sign up.
-Refunds will not be given for classes cancelled due to inclement weather.
+Refunds will not be given for classes canceled due to inclement weather.

 MEMBER CODE OF CONDUCT